UB-Mannheim/eScriptorium_Dokumentation/Training-with-eScriptorium.md

 After you have finished correcting the current page, proceed with the next one. *Be sure to follow all instructions of `step 10` (i.e. using the "manual" transcription workflow).*

 #### Addendum 1: How much training data (ground truth) do I need?
-> Experience has shown that even a **small amount of training data** is enough to start fine-tuning an existing text recognition model.
+> Experience has shown that even a **small amount of training data** is enough to start fine-tuning an existing text recognition model that already works somewhat well on your data.
 With regard to fine-tuning, an **iterative approach** should be followed:
 > 1. Create 2 to 3 pages of training data by correcting the automatically generated transcriptions as shown in step 10.
 > 2. [Fine-tune the text recognition model](#step-11-fine-tune-a-text-recognition-model) you have used in step 8 with the corrected ground truth .
 > 3. [Test and evaluate](#step-12-re-run-text-recognition-and-evaluate-your-fine-tuned-model) if the fine-tuned model yields better transcriptions on your data than before.